3 charged after body of missing Iowa woman found in river

 MAHASKA COUNTY, Iowa (KWQC) – Officers have arrested three suspects in connection with the disappearance of an Iowa woman whose body was discovered in the South Skunk River in Mahaska County.

-Investigators on Tuesday arrested Cody Vancenbrock, 27, along with Nicholas Kelly, 28, and Holly Kelly, 34, who are married.
+Investigators on Tuesday arrested Cody Vancenbrock, 27, along with Nicholas Kelly, 28, and his wife, Holly Kelly, 34, all of whom are from Oskaloosa.

 An Iowa Dept. of Public Safety (IDPS) media release states while at the Kelly’s Oskaloosa apartment on August 5, Vancenbrock injected Shafer with methamphetamine, causing her to overdose and later die.